quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Parallel-and-High-Performance-Computing/phpc_part10_4.1.1_Multidime.md

 :p What is an N-way set associative cache and how does it differ from a direct-mapped cache?
 ??x
-An N-way set associative cache allows data blocks to be loaded into any of the \(N\) possible cache locations within a set.
+An N-way set associative cache allows data blocks to be loaded into any of the $N$ possible cache locations within a set.
 This provides more flexibility compared to a direct-mapped cache, where each block maps to exactly one location.
 ```java
 // Example of addressing in an N-way set associative cache
 byte[] array1 = new byte[1024];